alexhholmes/fredb/README.md

 ## Status

-**In Development** - Core B-tree operations, disk persistence, MVCC, API, and direct I/O are complete.
+**In Development** - Core B-tree operations, disk persistence, MVCC, API, overflow pages, and direct
+I/O are complete.
 Optimizations still in-progress.

 **TODO**:

 - Freelist persistence on DB close; currently only supports one freepage at Page ID 2
 - Compaction of freepages, either during runtime or on db startup
-- Overflow pages

 ## Features